prernababbar/Suicide-Rates/README.md

 - Analysis results may have limitations based on how I group or organize data.

 ## Analysis Method:
+- Descriptive statistics
+- Autocorrelation time series
-Descriptive statistics, Autocorrelation time series, Linear Regression OLS model
+- Linear Regression OLS model